 The French postmodern novel is marked, both stylistically and ideologically, by a reliance on such literary conventions as fragmentation, paradox, unreliable narrators, often unrealistic and downright impossible plots, games, parody, paranoia, dark humor and authorial self-reference.
 It is characterized by the use of metafiction, unreliable narration, self-reflexivity, intertextuality as well as schematization of both historical and political issues.
 Generally, the postmodern novel has some or all of these characteristics: (1) there is no objective reality; (2) there is no scientific or historical truth (objective truth); (3) science and technology (and even reason and logic) are not vehicles of human progress but suspect instruments of established power; (4) there is no reason and logic.
-These characteristics are also current in post-1968 "Écriture féminine" promoted by the feminist Editions des Femmes, with writers as Chantal Chawaf, Hélène Cixous, Luce Irigaray.
+These characteristics are also current in post-1968 "Écriture féminine" promoted by the feminist Editions des Femmes, with writers as Chantal Chawaf, Hélène Cixous, and Luce Irigaray.
 In addition, from the 1960s on, many of the most daring experiments in French literature have come from writers born in French overseas departments or former colonies.
-This Francophone literature includes the prize-winning Goncourt novels of Tahar ben Jelloun (Morocco), Patrick Chamoiseau (Martinique), Amin Maalouf (Lebanon) and Assia Djebar (Algeria), Yasmina Khadra, Malika Mokeddem and many more.
-Until today, these authors continue to write and are still considered postmodern.
+This Francophone literature includes the prize-winning Goncourt novels of Tahar ben Jelloun (Morocco), Patrick Chamoiseau (Martinique), Amin Maalouf (Lebanon) and Assia Djebar (Algeria), Yasmina Khadra, Malika Mokeddem, and many more.
+These authors continue to write today and are still considered postmodern.

-Yet, the main innovation of the proposed research, as noted earlier, is the attempt to show that the last three decades have seen the emergence of a new group of authors and new forms of writing which, if they sometimes seem to be close to postmodern texts, are all the same far from inconsistency or at least, they have lost the experimental or critical dimension of the experimental writing, made prior to conventional logics of meaning.
-These forms of the French “extreme contemporain” novel style, no longer have much in common with contradiction or discontinuity, randomness or semantic dispersion.
+Yet, the main innovation of the proposed research, as noted earlier, is the attempt to show that the last three decades have seen the emergence of a new group of authors and new forms of writing which, while they sometimes seem to be close to postmodern texts, have lost the experimental or critical dimension of experimental writing, which disregards conventional logic of meaning.
+These forms of the French “extrême contemporain” novel style, no longer have much in common with contradiction or discontinuity, randomness or semantic dispersion.
 On the contrary, they are rather well anchored stories in reality, often even defined as autofictions.

 The proposed study will combine an engagement with distinct literary perspectives: the perspective of the postmodern novel and the perspective of the realistic novel.
 My goal will be to integrate these separate currents into a more broadly new perspective, eliciting from the examined corpus insights into the history of Literature in the wider contexts of French culture during this contemporary era of great transformation in France as well as in Europe.